ckeditor/ckeditor4/tests/plugins/easyimage/manual/customstyles.md

 ## Expected:

-* Widget still has red background.
+* Widget still has the same styles.

 1. Click on widget.
-1. Click on the button in balloon toolbar.
+1. Click on the same button in balloon toolbar.

 ## Expected

+* Nothing happens.

+1. Click on some other button in balloon toolbar.

+## Expected

-* Widget returns to default appearance.
+* Widget style changes.
-* Button state is changed to "off".